wulffern/aic2026/lectures/l00_refresher.md

 # Inductors

-An inductor resist a change in current.
+An inductor resist a change in current

 $$ V = L \frac{dI}{dt}$$